guanwill/lolproject/README.md

 * Allows consumers to check out a player's online league of Legends profile and statistics

 ##Accomplishments
-* Built basic crud around authentication - let users sign up, sign in, edit their account, and delete their account
+* Built crud around authentication - let users sign up, sign in, edit their account, and delete their account
-* Integrated external API - allows users to search for a league of legends player by username and displays that player's online profile
+* Integrated external API - let users to search for a person's league of legends online profile and statistics
 * Integrate mailbox system so that members of LOLward can message another member by following [this tutorial](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.rjs6cdozd)
 * Allow members to get a notification in their inbox when a member has sent them a message
-* Applied pagination to the community page.
-As more users sign up, new pages will be created.
-Tutorial can be found [here](https://gorails.com/episodes/pagination-with-will-paginate)
+* Applied pagination to the community page by following [this tutorial](https://gorails.com/episodes/pagination-with-will-paginate).

 ##Challenges
 * Getting the external api call to display the correct contents